thomaspernet/DataAnalysisPy/DataAnalysisPy.md

-It gives you the opportunity to save the results in a Google Spreadsheet.
+It allows you to save the results in a Google Spreadsheet.
 For that, you need to create a new spreadsheet, with a sheet name.
 In the picture below, the `sheetID` is *1PcS_XXXXX* and the results will be paste in the sheet named *test_1*.
 The output is also available as a seaborn image and saved in the folder `temp_library`